 Gold Museum: Learn about Pre-Colombian gold in this museum, they have pieces dating back to 500 AD.
 Open Monday – Sunday, 9:15 AM to 5 PM. $11 USD for foreigners in the Plaza de la Cultura.
 You can see this in 1-2 hours as well.

-All these museums are fairly small and can be seen in around 2 hours or less.
+All these museums are fairly small and can be seen in around 2 hours.

 Other options: If you have kids, there is a great Children’s Museum in San Jose and an Art Museum.

-There are two popular options: Mirador Tiquicia and Ram Luna.
+There are two popular options both with great views of the city: Mirador Tiquicia and Ram Luna.
 Ram Luna offers a traditional Costa Rican buffet and dance show on Wednesday and Thursdays, Tiquicia has theirs on Friday.
 If your dates work out, we personally like Ram Luna a bit more than Tiquicia.
 But both are great cultural experiences!

 Day 2: White Water Rafting Rio Pacuare

 Add some excitement to your trip by white water rafting the famous Rio Pacuare!
-This gorgeous river has Class 3 and 4 rapids and this is a full day of fun.
+This gorgeous river has Class 3, 4 and 4+ rapids for a full day of fun.

 Twist, turn and spin in the river as you pass by beautiful waterfalls.
 Rio Pacuare looks like Jurassic Park (seriously), surrounded by a verdant jungle on both sides with toucans, kingfishers and herons flying around.

 We did the one day Rio Pacuare tour with Rios Tropicales.
-It includes pick up and drop off at hotels in San Jose and lunch.
+It includes pick up and drop off at hotels in San Jose, breakfast and lunch.
 Read about the 1 day Rio Pacure white water rafting here and we also offer an exclusive Rio Pacuare Mytanfeet discount.

 Before checking out of the hotel, head to the National Theater in the morning.
 Take a guided tour or pay a $10 USD entrance fee for a self guided tour.
 This incredible theater has lavish gold decorations, elaborate statues and detailed paintings depicting local life.
 It’s one of the most beautiful buildings in Costa Rica.